 A comparison of the German and European Supply Chain Laws

 Both drafts fundamentally aim to ensure that human rights are respected in business and that global supply chains are presented more transparently.
-However, there are significant differences between the two approaches in terms of size, scope of application and the possible consequences for the obligated companies.
+However, there are significant differences between the two approaches in terms of size and scope of application for the obligated companies.

 Pros and Cons for companies